Disney ResortsTipsUpdates

 Bigger Rooms

-Moderate rooms are slightly larger than value resorts giving Guests just a little bit more room to spread out.
-We also appreciate that the majority of the rooms have a separate shower and toilet area making it even easier for everyone to get ready in the mornings.
+Moderate rooms are slightly larger than value resorts giving Guests just a little more room to spread out.
+We also appreciate that most rooms have a separate shower and toilet area, making it even easier for everyone to get ready in the morning.

 Gran Destino Tower